rtviii/riboxyz/notes/pymol.md

-# DevOps:

-- one-click docker deployment
-- how can we benefit from github actions?
-- automatic update per struct -- cron job every 24 weeks

 ### Pymol

 Pymol, so long as it serves its purpose for filling in the gaps of visual and geometric processing, should be installed the following way (taken verbatim from `docker-compose` file):